 The following steps will help you maintain a thick lawn after natural #sod is installed.
-These recommendations are for Cool Season turfgrasses such as #KentuckyBluegrass, which Green Warriors Landscaping team is using during the sodding process.
+These recommendations are for Cool Season turfgrasses such as #KentuckyBluegrass, which Green Warriors Landscaping company is using during the sodding process.

 • Keep pet and foot traffic on the new lawn to a minimum until it has completely rooted (usually 2 -4 weeks), this can be checked by pulling on the end of a piece of sod.

 • #Water should be applied to insure that the soil surface under the sod is damp, this encourages the sod to root into the soil.
 Notice the word is damp!
 If the soil is saturated all of the air gets pushed from it and the plant cannot survive.
 Use a screw driver to check the

 soil moisture.
 If it slides in and out easily the soil is the correct dampness.
 If it comes out muddy it is too wet.
 If you can’t get it to penetrate it is too dry.
 MORE about new lawn WATERING.

 • The #sod can be mowed when it is rooted.
 Be sure not to remove more than 1/3 of the grass blade.
 Most grasses should be cut at a height of 2.5-3.5 inches.
 The longer the better.
 Think of the grass blades as solar panels for the plant.
 The longer the blades the more energy the plant can store.
 Energy is stored in the roots as carbohydrates.
 Longer grass on the top = Deeper roots.
 Deeper roots allow the grass to find more water and nutrients and be healthier in general.